sc-voice/ms-dpd/README.md

 * Split headwords into two files: Pali grammar vs. language-specific meaning
 * Omit unused headword fields such as Sanskrit
 * Provide users with headword links back to main DPD website
+* Only include meaning_2 if substantially different than meaning_1
+* (TBD) share unique grammar content in a separate file

 With the above condensation, we can reduce DPD content from 2G to ~8M, which is a 25:1 reduction.